-Cash and cash equivalents are the only financial instruments that potentially subject the Company to concentrations of credit risk.
-At December 31, 2018 and 2017, the Company maintains its cash and cash equivalents with high-quality, accredited financial institutions and, accordingly, such funds are subject to minimal credit risk.
+Cash and cash equivalents and short-term investments are the only financial instruments that potentially subject the Company to concentrations of credit risk.
+At December 31, 2017 and 2016, all the Company's cash and cash equivalents were deposited in accounts at two principal financial institutions.
+The Company maintains its cash and cash equivalents and short-term investments with a high-quality, accredited financial institution and, accordingly, such funds are subject to minimal credit risk.
 The Company has no significant off-balance sheet concentrations of credit risk, such as foreign currency exchange contracts, option contracts, or other hedging arrangements.